dnuthakki3/FBLADB/README.md

 insertserv.php is the script that connects to the database and inserts the user input into the database.

+login.css styles login.php.

+form.css page styles both insert.php and update.php.

+main.css styles the main.html page.

-I have also included screenshots of the unstyled pages so you can see how it looks.
-I suggest downloading and running insert.php or login.php to get a better idea of what's going on.
+I have also included screenshots of each page so you can see how it looks.